meroton/docs/blog/2026-08-19-bb-portal/2026-09-16-bb-portal-showcase.md

 about objects in the Action Cache (AC) and Content Addressable Storage (CAS);
 the scheduler shares information about workers and execution status.

-An example setup in of Buildbarn with the portal can be found in [bb-deployments](https://github.com/buildbarn/bb-deployments/):
+An example setup of Buildbarn with the portal can be found in [bb-deployments](https://github.com/buildbarn/bb-deployments/):

 ![bb-deployments-example](./bb-deployments-example.jpg)

 Much like other Buildbarn components, the portal's endpoints and services can be protected by configuring authentication policies and authorizers.
-The portal uses instances names to determine access.
+The portal uses instance names to determine access.

 ## Build event processing

-BEP event data are processed and stored in the portal's database.
+BEP event data is processed and stored in the portal's database.
-The events can be published to the portal in two ways: either from an uploaded file, or as a stream from Bazel with its [Build Event Service](https://bazel.build/remote/bep#build-event-service) (BES) protocol, which essentially consists of gRPC encoded BEP events.
+The events can be published to the portal in two ways: either from an uploaded file created by Bazel using the `--build_event_json_file` flag, or as a stream from Bazel with its [Build Event Service](https://bazel.build/remote/bep#build-event-service) (BES) protocol, which essentially consists of gRPC encoded BEP events.